Install ANUGA

 If you are using conda you use the conda activate anuga_env command to activate the environment.

-You can add these activate command to your .bashrc or .bash_profile file to automatically activate the environment when you open a terminal.
+You can add the activate command to your .bashrc or .bash_profile file to automatically activate the environment when you open a terminal.